BYUHPC/oodproxy-client/windows/README.md

 ## Files in this Package

 ### `ood_proxy_byu_setup.exe`
 The Windows installer for end users.
 This installs the client application and sets up file associations for `.oodproxybyu` files.
 Distribute this file to users who need to connect to systems through Open OnDemand.
+This installer contains everything needed for installation.
+The rest of the files here are the source code used to create the Windows installer.

 ### `ood_proxy.ps1`
 The main PowerShell script that: